How to make a claim

 You can get the court to order them to pay if they:

-- admit they owe you but don’t pay
+- admit they owe you but do not pay

-If they still don’t pay, you can ask the court to take further steps to collect the money - for example, by using bailiffs.
+If they still do not pay, you can ask the court to take further steps to collect the money - for example, by using bailiffs.